-Course Grade Requirement: A grade of "C" or better is required to pass a class that fulfills the following GE categories: Category A: Communication in the English Language and Critical Thinking (9 units) WASC Core Competencies Oral Communication, Written Communication and Critical Thinking (ENG 111, 112 and COM 111).
-Category B: Mathematical Concepts and Information Literacy MTH 126 or above, CPU 125 and ILR 101 (6 units) WASC Core Competency Quantitative Reasoning and Information Literacy.
-Category E: PHE 250 Community Health Issues, and PHE 450 Global Health Senior Seminar require a C to pass/graduate as they are core to programs, and In Residency for all undergrads.
-Programs using courses to fulfill category E 2 and E3 would also be subject to the C grade minimum ex.
-BSPH and BSN courses in Community and Global Health providing credit for E2/E3.
+Course Grade Requirement: A grade of "C" or better is required to pass a class that fulfills the following GE categories (WASC Core Competencies).
+Category A: Communication in the English Language and Critical Thinking (9 units) Oral Communication, Written Communication and Critical Thinking (ENG 111, 112 and COM 111).
+Category B: Mathematical Concepts and Information Literacy MTH 126 or above, CPU 125 and ILR 101 (6 units) Quantitative Reasoning and Information Literacy.
+Category E: PHE 250 Community Health Issues and PHE 450 Global Health Senior Seminar require a C to pass/graduate, as they are core to programs, and In Residency for all undergrads.

-Program Requirement: Completion of requirements for the major.
+Program Requirement: Completion of all didactic and community service requirements for the major.

-Unrestricted Elective Requirement: Completion of two lower or upper-division three unit elective course (6 units total).
+Unrestricted Elective Requirement: Completion of two lower or upper division three unit elective courses (6 units total).
 An unrestricted elective is any course a student wishes to complete for credit toward a degree other than those courses taken that fulfill specific general education, core curriculum, and program curriculum requirements.